bfirner/essays/presentations/2025-05-WinlabInterns-ML1/downloading_a_dnn.md

 ## ONNX Models

-* Popularized with PyTorch, but is separate
+* Popularized by, but separate from, PyTorch
   * Available in many languages
   * In Python, use the `onnx` and `onnxruntime` libraries
 * Only for inference